digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml Script
 ~~~~~~~~~~~

-Support for SCU is available in the opt-in beta version of Daml Script.
+Support for SCU is available in the opt-in LTS version of Daml Script.

 This version acts as a drop-in replacement for the previous
 Daml Script, and enables support for upgrades on all queries and